-A snapshot overview of schools in Lisbon that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Lisbon considered (but not necessarily chosen) by English-speaking expats.

-Adapted curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 690 pupils
+Adapted curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 690 students

-Founded in 1956, in a wealthy suburb on the Portuguese Riviera and now on a campus inaugurated by Hilary Clinton in 1998.
-Largely Portuguese nationals followed by Americans and students from over 40 nationalities including 10 per cent Chinese.
-Highest number of graduates to UK universities but also to Portuguese, Dutch and US institutions.
-Accredited by the Council of Independent Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
+Founded in 1956, in a wealthy suburb on the Portuguese Riviera and now on a campus, inaugurated by Hilary Clinton in 1998.
+Largely, Portuguese nationals followed by Americans and students from over 40 other nationalities including 10 per cent Chinese.
+Highest number of graduates head to UK universities but they also move on to Portuguese, Dutch and US institutions.
+Accredited by the Middle States Association of Colleges and Schools (MSA).

 Click here to read our full review of Carlucci International American School of Lisbon.

-Adapted National Curriculum for England; ages 3-11; co-ed; day; independent; privately owned; 290 pupils
+Adapted National Curriculum for England; ages 3-11; co-ed; day; independent; privately owned; 290 students

 Click here to read our full review of the International Preparatory School.

 Originally established by Irish Dominican nuns as St Dominic’s College.
-Only school in Portugal to offer the full IB programme and accredited by the New England Association of Schools and Colleges (NEASC).
-Approximately 50 per cent of students Portuguese nationals but also from over 50 other nationalities.
-The number of students registered for the IB Diploma has trebled recently with just above average points scored in 2018.
+Only school in Portugal to offer the full International Baccalaureate programme and accredited by the New England Association of Schools and Colleges (NEASC).
+Approximately 50 per cent of students are Portuguese nationals but they also come from over 50 other nationalities.
+The number of students registered for the IB Diploma has trebled in recent years with graduates scoring just above average points.

 Click here to read our full review of St. Dominic's International School Lisbon.

-Adapted National Curriculum for England/IGCSEs/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,100 pupils
+Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,100 students

 Founded in 1932 and still hugely popular with British expats.
 Colonial in appearance and offering an alternative to sending children back to board in the UK.
 Dually accredited by the Council of International Schools (CIS) and by the New England Association of Schools and Colleges (NEASC).
 Small Portuguese section up to age 15.
-Serious academics with average IB Diploma scores of 35.4 points against the global average of 29.8 in 2018.
+Serious academics with average International Baccalaureate Diploma scores in the mid-thirties.